Detlev Rohwer: Career

+Defense of the Reich and death

+In March 1943, I. Gruppe had assembled at Döberitz, located approximately 10 km west of Staaken, for a period of rest, replenishment and preparation for defense of the Reich missions.
+In early April, the Gruppe was ordered to Mönchengladbach after it had received 37 factory new Bf 109 G-4 fighter aircraft equipped with a pair of 20 mm MG 151/20 cannons installed in conformal gun pods under the wings.
+There, the pilots trained formation flying, operating in Staffel and Gruppen strength, required to combat the United States Army Air Forces (USAAF) heavy bomber formations.
+A few of the more experienced fighter pilots were sent to Brandenburg-Briest for additional training on Y-Control for fighters, a system to control groups of fighters intercepting USAAF bomber formations.
+In early May, the Gruppe had completed its training period and was subordinated to Stab of JG 3 which was under control of 3.
+Jagd-Division (3rd Fighter Division).

 In February 1944, Rohwer was appointed Gruppenkommandeur of II.
 Gruppe of JG 3.
 He replaced Hauptmann Heinrich Sannemann who had temporarily led the Gruppe.
 In consequence, command of 2.
 Staffel was given to Leutnant Harro Schlüter.
 Rohwer was wounded on 29 March 1944 following a forced landing west of Osnabrück when he was strafed by marauding Lockheed P-38 Lightning fighters.
 Sustaining wounds to his leg, he was taken to a hospital where he succumbed to his wounds the following day.
 Command of II.
 Gruppe was again given to Sannemann.

 Summary of career

 Aerial victory claims

 According to Obermaier, Rohwer was credited with 38 aerial victories, 26 of which on the Eastern Front, 12 over the Western Front, and further destroying six aircraft on the ground.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 36 aerial victories, 26 of which on the Eastern Front and ten over the Western Allies.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35 Ost 30541".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.